kwonus/Quelle/AV-Bible-ICL.md

 **Booleans and Negations:**

 **and:** In Boolean logic, **and** means that all terms must be found.
-With Quelle, **and** is represented by terms that appear within an unquoted clause. **And** logic is also available on each search-term by using the **&** operator.
+With ICL, **and** is represented by terms that appear within an unquoted clause. **And** logic is also available on each search-term by using the **&** operator.

 **or:** In Boolean logic, **or** means that any term constitutes a match.
-With Quelle, **and** is represented per each search-term by using the **|** operator.
+With ICL, **and** is represented per each search-term by using the **|** operator.

 **not:** In Boolean logic, means that the feature must not be found.
-With Quelle, *not* is represented by the hyphen ( **-** ) and applies to individual features within a fragment of a search expression.
+With ICL, *not* is represented by the hyphen ( **-** ) and applies to individual features within a fragment of a search expression.
 It is best used in conjunction with other features, because any non-match will be included in results.

 hyphen ( **-** ) means that any non-match satisfies the search condition.
 Used by itself, it would likely return every verse.
 Therefore, it should be used judiciously.

-### 4.2 - Specialized Search tokens in AVX-Quelle
+### 4.2 - Specialized Search tokens in AV-Bible

-The lexical search domain of AVX-Quelle includes all words in the original KJV text.
+The lexical search domain of ICL includes all words in the original KJV text.
 It can also optionally search using a modernized lexicon of the KJV (e.g. hast and has; this is controllable with the search.lexicon setting).
-The table below lists additional linguistic extensions available in AVX-Quelle, which happens to be a Level-II Quelle implementation.
+The table below lists linguistic extensions available in ICL.

 | Search Term        | Operator Type                           | Meaning                                                      | Maps To                                                      | Mask   |
 | ------------------ | --------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------ |